mariojvargas/csg-aks-training/README.md

 The labs are based upon a node.js application that allows for voting on the Justice League Superheroes (with more options coming soon).
 Data is stored in MongoDB.

+The labs assume you have a basic understanding of *nix environments, such as Linux and MacOS, as the labs utilize heavy use of the command line (terminal).

+Certain labs, such as launching the Kubernetes UI or running Docker containers locally, require use of a Desktop environment.
+If you have a Ubuntu VM running in Azure, you can [configure Remote Desktop for it and install a desktop environment](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop).

-> Note: These labs are designed to run on a Linux CentOS VM running in Azure (jumpbox) along with Azure Cloud Shell.
-They can potentially be run locally on a Mac or Windows, but the instructions are not written towards that experience. ie - "You're on your own."
+> Note: These labs are designed to run on a Linux Ubuntu VM running in Azure or locally.
+They can potentially be run locally on a Mac without any issues or on Windows with some caveats.
+In fact, the labs were tested and run using a MacOS X system.
+If you intend to follow these instructions on a Windows environment, although we strongly discourage you from doing so, "you're on your own."

-> Note: Since we are working on a jumpbox, note that Copy and Paste are a bit different when working in the terminal.
-You can use Shift+Ctrl+C for Copy and Shift+Ctrl+V for Paste when working in the terminal.
-Outside of the terminal Copy and Paste behaves as expected using Ctrl+C and Ctrl+V.

 ## Course Outline